 I admit it.
 Maybe I’m a bit too squeamish, but if someone has been ingesting beer, chips or soda, I definitely don’t want the sticky carbohydrates settling on the reeds.

-Only when you’re in a jam!
+Only When You’re in a Jam!

 If you play harmonicas that use a plastic polymer comb, l see no problem with periodically blasting water from the faucet through the harmonica to clean it out, as long as you THOROUGHLY DRY the harmonica after water exposure.
 As mentioned above, you might not want to use this technique if you have a wood or bamboo comb.
-I tend to lean toward harmonicas with plastic polymer combs (like the Hohner Special 20) for this very reason – they’re so much easier for me to clean!!!

 Here’s an old audio recording that I made years ago that talks a bit more about harmonica maintenance (some of the info is redundant but there are some new ideas you might find interesting.)